AdaCore/training_material/courses/spark_for_ada_programmers/labs/020_formal_methods_and_spark.lab.rst

 * Requirements

-   - Install a *consistent* set of GNAT, GNAT Studio and the SPARK toolset.
+   - Install a *consistent* set of GNAT, :toolname:`GNAT Studio` and the SPARK toolset.
    - Make sure that :toolname:`GNAT Studio` and :toolname:`GNATprove` are on your PATH.
    - Start :toolname:`GNAT Studio` and create a *Simple Ada Project*
    - Modify `Main` procedure so that it is in SPARK